blackfalcon/Crom/README.markdown

 Simply run the app and pass in two arguments, the URL prefix and the URL suffix.

-## Beta version version
-The software provided is in beta development.
-There are no guarantees or warranties of any kind when using this software.
-Use at your own risk at this time.

 ## Quick Start

     $ git clone git@github.com:blackfalcon/Crom.git